 The #4 key success factor: Resilience and the Ability to Recover

 We all know that things go wrong and there are times when even the expression ‘pear-shaped’ will not do the situation justice.

-It’s not only about having courage and facing the music, but about being resilient and versatile.
-Versatility doesn’t only relate to skillsets and systems within your business but also to the mindset.
+It’s not only about having the courage and facing the music but about being resilient and versatile.
+Versatility doesn’t only relate to skillsets and systems within your business but also the mindset.
 This will get you through tough times.
 Drawing upon your current support systems and partnering with suppliers who can provide different solutions and give options makes this so much easier.

 The thing to keep in mind is – To Ask.